 - The primary reason for admission will determine the clinical grouping for each resident. - Many previously used diagnoses have been determined to be too vague to single out a clinical grouping.
-This may result in a "return to provider" claim status with the claim being sent back to the provider for proper coding and resubmission. - Examples include muscle weakness, dysphagia, difficulty walking, unsteadiness on feet, abnormalities of gait and mobility, unspecified convulsions, history of falls, hypotension, and other codes with unspecified sites, or unspecified diseases. - Examples start on page I-3 - Myers & Stauffer require item 10020
+This may result in a "return to provider" claim status with the claim being sent back to the provider for proper coding and resubmission. - Examples include muscle weakness, dysphagia, difficulty walking, unsteadiness on feet, abnormalities of gait and mobility, unspecified convulsions, history of falls, hypotension, and other codes with unspecified sites, or unspecified diseases. - Examples start on page I-3 - Myers & Stauffer require this item to be answered